top of page

 Every SoulSculpt class weaves these principles:

-Dynamic mobility → pulses, repetitions, and active range.
+• Dynamic and loaded stretching → pulses, repetitions, and end-range work with or without load.
 Here I emphasise time under tension — keeping muscles engaged for longer while moving through range.
 This builds strength through length, protects joints, and nourishes fascia, making it more resilient and elastic.

 This way, SoulSculpt isn’t just about flexibility or strength — it’s about combining them intelligently, in a way that feels supportive, sustainable, and deeply effective for women after 40.